ADD CONDITION

 FAQ

-What is Pain Release Cream used for?
+What is Pain release cream used for?

-Pain Release Cream is used for the temporary relief of minor aches and pains of muscles and joints associated with simple backache, arthritis, strains, bruises, and sprains.
+Pain release cream is used for the temporary relief of minor aches and pains of muscles and joints associated with simple backache, arthritis, strains, bruises, and sprains.

-How should I apply Pain Release Cream?
+How often can I apply Pain release cream?

-Are there any contraindications for using Pain Release Cream?
+Are there any contraindications for using Pain release cream?

-What should I do if my condition worsens while using Pain Release Cream?
+What should I do if my condition worsens while using Pain release cream?

 Discontinue use and consult a doctor if your condition worsens, if symptoms persist for more than 7 days, or if symptoms clear up and occur again within a few days.

-Store Pain Release Cream at room temperature and protect it from light.
+Store Pain release cream at room temperature and protect it from light.

 Packaging Info